 Even the most casual viewer has likely seen and marveled at Allen Coulter’s work.
-With multiple Emmy and DGA nominations, his television credits are packed with groundbreaking staples and edgy newcomers alike: He’s helmed episodes of The Sopranos, Sex and the City, Ray Donovan, House of Cards, Damages, Boardwalk Empire, Nurse Jackie, and recently, HBO’s Vinyl and EPIX’s Get Shorty.
+With multiple Emmy and DGA nominations, his television credits are packed with groundbreaking staples and edgy newcomers alike: He’s helmed episodes of The Sopranos, Sex and the City, Ray Donovan, House of Cards, Damages, Boardwalk Empire, Nurse Jackie, and recently, Paramount+’s Tulsa King, Apple TV+’s For All Mankind, EPIX’s Get Shorty and HBO’s Vinyl.

 His feature credits include Hollywoodland, which earned a Golden Lion nomination at the Venice Film Festival and a Golden Globe nomination for Ben Affleck, and bittersweet 9/11 drama Remember Me, starring Robert Pattinson.

-With many projects in development, including a modern-day Civil War pilot for TNT and a limited series with the MLB about the life of Babe Ruth, Allen continues to add to his eclectic body of work.
-He resides in New York with his environmental scientist wife, and confesses to being an avid golf watcher, despite his total lack of interest in actually playing the game.
+Allen resides in New York with his environmental scientist wife, and confesses to being an avid golf watcher, despite his total lack of interest in actually playing the game.